Seth-Miller/12c-rac-docker/README.md

 It is important when creating the BIND and DHCPD containers that the BIND container is created first.
 The reason is that there is a key created as part of the BIND image build that DHCPD will use for dynamic dns updates and the key needs to exist when the DHCPD container is created.

+The passwords for the non-privileged user accounts are all set to `oracle_4U`.

 # Pipework
 The RAC containers use a script called pipework to connect the custom docker networks to the containers.
 Because the pipework script is working with network namespaces, it must be run as root.